-- A. Faculty Review - 1.
-The student first meets with the faculty member(s) teaching the course to review the concern in an effort to resolve the disputed grade.
-At this meeting it is the student's responsibility to provide a formal, written statement providing the rationale for the grade appeal using the Final Grade Appeal Form Faculty Review.
-Their rationale on the form must be directly related to the definition of grounds for grade appeal stated above. - 2.
-After review, the faculty member shall provide a written decision regarding the grade appeal using the Faculty Grade Appeal Decision Form, indicating whether the grade will be changed to the student in an email sent to the student's Methodist College email account; CC the Chief Academic Officer. - B. Academic Dean and Committee Review - 1.
-If the meeting between the faculty member and the student does not result in resolution of the disputed grade, the student will complete the Final Grade Appeal Form Dean Review and schedule a meeting at a mutually agreeable time with an Academic Dean not serving as the Chief Academic Officer (in the 21-22 Academic Year, this is the Dean of Nursing).
-The meeting with the Dean will only take place once final grades have been posted. - 2.
-In the meeting request email, the student will also provide the Final Grade Appeal Faculty Review and all additional pertinent supplemental information/documentation. - 3.
-The Academic Dean shall have seven (7) business days from the time of first contact with the student to investigate the appeal or to assign the investigation to a Chair to complete the appeal within that same seven (7) business days. - 4.
-If the Dean/Chair finds that the appeal has substance, the grade was derived in a manner not consistent with the fair and equitable application of grading criteria found in the course syllabus and/or the grade was miscalculated based on the criteria specified within the course syllabus document and the grade must be revised,
+- A. Faculty Review - The student first meets with the faculty member(s) teaching the course to review the concern in an effort to resolve the disputed grade.
+At this meeting it is the student's responsibility to provide a formal, written statement providing the rationale for the grade appeal.
+Their rationale must be directly related to the definition of grounds for grade appeal stated above. - 2.
+After review, the faculty member shall provide a written decision regarding the grade appeal indicating whether the grade will be changed to the student in an email sent to the student's Methodist College email account; CC the Program Chair/Director. - B. Program Chair/Director and Committee Review - 1.
+If the meeting between the faculty member and the student does not result in resolution of the disputed grade, the student will provide a formal, written statement providing the rationale for the grade appeal to the Program Chair/Director.
+The student will also schedule a meeting at a mutually agreeable time with the Program Chair/Director.
+The meeting with the Program Chair/Director will only take place once final grades have been posted. - 2.
+In the meeting request email, the student will also provide the faculty members written decision and all additional pertinent supplemental information/documentation. - 3.
+The Program Chair/Director shall have seven (7) business days from the time of first contact with the student to investigate the appeal. - 4.
+If the Program Chair/Director finds that the appeal has substance, the grade was derived in a manner not consistent with the fair and equitable application of grading criteria found in the course syllabus and/or the grade was miscalculated based on the criteria specified within the course syllabus document and the grade must be revised,